-What are the findings with the risks of low carb diets in pregnancy?
+What are the findings on the risks of low-carb diets in pregnancy?

-Adequate maternal nutrition is extremely important for the future of their children’s health, and high blood pressure can become extremely dangerous and even life threatening.
-According to this study, sufficient carbohydrate intake during pregnancy is important for ensuring good health of the offspring.
+Adequate maternal nutrition is extremely important for the future of their children’s health, and high blood pressure can become extremely dangerous and even life-threatening.
+According to this study, sufficient carbohydrate intake during pregnancy is important for ensuring the good health of the offspring.

 What about a high fat intake?

-A high fat, low carb intake, also known as a keto diet, has been reported to have negative health effects in mice offspring.2 A study conducted on maternal mice undergoing a keto diet made associations between low carb intake and low birthweight of offspring, changes in heart mass, enlarged spinal cords and skeletal organs, and mis-shaped brain regions, which can potentially affect behaviour.2
+A high-fat, low-carbohydrate diet intake, also known as a keto diet, has been reported to have negative health effects in mice offspring.2 A study conducted on maternal mice undergoing a keto diet made associations between low carbohydrate diet during pregnancy and a low birthweight of offspring, changes in heart mass, enlarged spinal cords and skeletal organs, and misshaped brain regions, which can potentially affect behaviour.2